Find Affordable College Courses

 Public Health majors at UNC Greensboro take out an average of $27,826 in student loans while working on their Bachelor's Degree.

 With a ranking of #6, Appalachian State University did quite well on this year’s most popular schools for public health students working on their online bachelor’s degree.
-Located in the distant town of Boone, Appalachian State is a public school with a fairly large student population.
+Located in the distant town of Boone, Appalachian State is a public college with a fairly large student population.

 Of the 75 students majoring in public health at Appalachian State, 20% are male and 80% are female.